AishikDasgupta/Readex_PDFreader/README.md

 ## 🤝 Contributing

 We welcome contributions from the community.
 If you'd like to enhance ReadEx or report issues, please check our [Contribution Guidelines](CONTRIBUTING.md).
-Special thanks to Nandini Dutta.
+Special thanks to all module creators and OpenAI.

 ## 📄 License